Sign and Relevance Learning

-Figure~\ref{fig:e5error} shows a set of trials with learning rate of $\eta = e^{-5}$.
-Sections A, B and C of this figure show the \acf{cE} signal (solid traces) and its absolute moving average over $25$ seconds: $\bar E =\int_{t}^{t-25} |\ac{cE}(t)|$ (dashed traces) for the three learning modalities mentioned above.
-We define \textit{success} as a state where $\bar E$ falls below a value of $0.1 [\ac{GSV}]$ (left-hand-side axes); this is evaluated 12 seconds after the trial has commenced to allow for the signal to accumulate.
+Figure~\ref{fig:fig5SAR_result5e} shows a set of trials with a learning rate of $\eta=e^{-5}$.
+Panels A and B display the signal of the \acf{cE} (solid traces) and its absolute moving average over 25 seconds, defined as $\bar E=\int_{t}^{t-25}|\ac{cE}(t)|$ (dashed traces), for the two learning modalities mentioned above.
+Success condition is defined as a state where $\bar E$ falls below a value of $0.1 [\ac{GSV}]$ (left-hand-side axes), which is evaluated 12 seconds after the trial has commenced, allowing the signal to accumulate.

-During a trial with \ac{GDM}, the error signal is persistent for approximately $200$ seconds before it gradually converges reaching the success state at time $t_{1} = 333[s]$.
-This trial sets a benchmark for evaluation of the two later learning modalities.
-Section B shows these results for a learning trial with local propagation only.
-This trial shows a much faster learning than that of the \ac{GDM} technique, where the error signal is persistent for only $20$ seconds before it converges to the success state at time $t_{2} = 93[s]$.
-Lastly, section C shows these results for a trial with \ac{SaR} learning, where the \ac{BP} of the sign of the error, and the magnitude of the locally propagated error, join to drive the the weight changes.
+In panel B, during a trial with \ac{GDM}, the error signal is persistent for approximately 200 seconds before gradually converging and reaching the success state at time $t_{1}=333[s]$.
+This trial sets a benchmark for evaluating the \ac{SaR} paradigm.
+Panel A shows the results for a trial with \ac{SaR} learning, where the top-down pass of the sign of the error, and the magnitude of the error propagated one layer deep, join to drive the weight changes.